gaugefreedom/intelexta-schemas/README.md

 ## License

-See the main IntelexTA repository `LICENSE` file.
+See the main Intelexta repository `LICENSE` file.

 ---
 Learn more about our mission and products at **[gaugefreedom.com](https://gaugefreedom.com)**.